 - Some supervisors or employees feel that when they appreciate a subordinate, it makes them look weak.
 This is so far from the truth.
 As we have pointed out above, a subordinate will rather want to be more committed to you when he or she feels accepted and loved.

-- Some bosses are just plain ignorant of the benefits in appreciating subordinates.
+- Some bosses are just plain ignorant of the benefits of appreciating subordinates.
 They do not bother about it.
-It may be their natural attitude to people around them, hence, extending it to their subordinates.
+It may be their natural attitude to people around them, hence extending it to their subordinates.

 Caution in Showing Appreciation

 It is important to note that when appreciating a subordinate, one should not go overboard.
 Below are some points to have in mind: